-Q14.
+Q15.
 Does the company describe its internal processes for ensuring that its farm animal welfare policy is effectively implemented?

-The effective implementation of a farm animal welfare policy relies on employees who are competent to oversee the implementation of the policy, and on controls that allow the company to respond quickly and effectively in the event of compliance with the policy.
-No information provided on employee training in farm animal welfare.
-0 Specific training provided to employees in farm animal welfare.
-5 No information provided on the actions to be taken in the event of non-compliance with the farm animal welfare policy.
-0
+The effective implementation of a farm animal welfare policy relies on employees who are competent to oversee the implementation of the policy, and on controls that allow the company to respond quickly and effectively in the event of non-compliance with the policy.

-The company describes the actions it takes in the event of non-compliance with its farm animal welfare policy.
+Employee training No information provided on employee training in farm animal welfare.
+0 The company provides specific training to employees in farm animal welfare.
+5 Actions taken in the event of non-compliance The company provides no information on the actions to be taken in the event of non-compliance with the farm animal welfare policy.
+0 The company describes the actions it takes in the event of non-compliance with its farm animal welfare policy.
 5 (Max Score 10)